-Well, Capital Exploits recently released a video series breaking down their entire agriculture thesis and they share their best picks with Insider Weekly subscribers.
+Capital Exploits recently released a video series breaking down their entire agriculture thesis and they share their top picks with Insider Weekly subscribers.

-But basically, Chris believes that due to factors related to the pandemic, monetary debasement, changes in climate, and deglobalization - food shortages are only going to get worse.
+But in short, Chris believes that due to factors related to the pandemic, monetary debasement, changes in climate, and deglobalization - food shortages are only going to get worse.
 And he shares his top agriculture plays with Insider Weekly subscribers.

 That's just one example, though.

-You also learn about his top picks for the looming energy crisis, a thesis that is playing out in real-time as the world transitions into renewables.
+You also learn about his top picks for the looming energy crisis, a thesis that is playing out in real-time as I write this.

-Each recommendation is aimed at minimizing the downside because the sector is already at (or near) historical lows and targets a minimum 3X return.
+Each recommendation is aimed at minimizing the downside risk because the sector is already at (or near) historical lows and has a lot of room to shoot higher.

 Again, there are always risks involved with investing.